urban-study/iron-hong.github.io/_posts/2019-05-20-path-planning.md

 - The aim of this project is to determine a path for the simulation vehicle to follow.
 The challenge is the vehicle will encounter random traffic situation.
 It may face slower speed vehicle in front of it.

 ## Things to consider:
-- how to make the car goes straight
+- how to make the car goes straight between the lane
 - how to make the car follow the path
 - how to reduce jerk at the cold start
 - how to reduce the vehicle speed when facing the front car to avoid collision.